 The actuarial value of promised retirement benefits at the accounting date, calculated in line with International Accounting Standards 26 (IAS 26) assumptions, is estimated to be £5,252m (2019 £5,422m).
-Included within the calculation for 2020 is an amount of broadly £24 million by way of an estimate of the effect of the McCloud judgement.
+Included within the calculation for 2020 is an amount of less than £100,000 by way of an estimate of the effect of the McCloud judgement.
 These figures are used for the statutory accounting purposes by North East Scotland Pension Fund and complies with the requirements of IAS 26.